Inductive dimensions of coarse proximity spaces: Preliminaries

-This is a separated proximity called the {\bf discrete extension} of the coarse proximity ${\bf b}$.
-The subset $\mathcal{U}X$ of $\mathfrak{X}$ (where $\mathfrak{X}$ denotes the Smirnov compactification associated to $\delta$) containing only those clusters that do not contain any bounded sets is called the {\bf boundary} of the coarse proximity space $X$.
-As it was shown in \cite{paper3}, $\mathcal{U}X$ is always compact and Hausdorff.
-Given a set $A\subseteq X$, the {\bf trace} of $A$ is defined to be
+This $\delta$ is a separated proximity called the {\bf discrete extension} of the coarse proximity ${\bf b}$ (one might compare this with the discrete small scale proximity in Example \ref{discrete proximity}).
+Then $\mathcal{U}X$ is defined to be a subset of \ $\mathfrak{X}$ (where $\mathfrak{X}$ denotes the Smirnov compactification associated to $\delta$) containing only those clusters that do not contain any bounded sets.
+It was shown in \cite{paper3} that $\mathcal{U}X$ is compact and Hausdorff, and that $\mathcal{U}X$ encodes the asymptotic behavior of subsets of $X.$ In particular, if for $A\subseteq X$, one defines the {\bf trace} of $A$, denoted by $A'$, by